d3lta-v/SSTuino/docs/lesson_material/gettingStarted.md

 ---
 # Getting started with the SSTuino

-*This guide has been updated as of 11th May 2019.
-Do note that testing on newer Mac hardware has not been executed yet.*

 SSTuino is an easy to use Wi-Fi enabled microcontroller, designed and fabricated by SST Alumni.
 Users can write programs to connect or control things over the Internet.
 It is derived from the SPEEEduino 1.1 with some improvements.

 This tutorial is a simple guide on how to get started with the SSTuino.